THE ADVENTURES OF DEX DIXON: PARANORMAL DICK, THE BOARD GAME

 *If any 6’s appear, move the Aperture Token on the Talisman Aperture Wheel.
 Only move pegs one space per round (even with a roll of double 6s), unless you possess an ability or card that allows you to do otherwise.

-*Remember, you do not have to use all of the movement points you roll, you can choose to land where you like and forfeit any unused movement points without penalty.
+*You do not have to use all of the movement points you roll, you can choose to land where you like and forfeit any unused movement points without penalty.
 And you may choose to travel within the Sewer System shortcuts inside your dimension freely.

-If Player One’s Boss or Mug has landed on a space with instructions they follow those instructions immediately.
+If Player One’s Boss or Mug has landed on a space with instructions, they follow those instructions immediately.